Warbo/chriswarbo-net/unfinished/embedded_domain_specific_languages_in_php.md

 There are few programming constructs as useful as the function; we can define all kinds of useful functions to make our code simpler, shorter, safer and easier to test (most of the functions in this tutorial are one-liners!).
 Unfortunately some languages, notably Java, don't have any support for functions (until Java 8, at least).
 This has lead to hacks and workarounds, known as "design patterns", proliferating through the world of software development, infecting all manner of codebases.

-The problem with design patterns is that they're 'opt-in', ie. they usually require programmers to sprinkle repeated bits of code ('patterns', for example constructing 'null objects') throughout their project in order to get any benefit.
+The problem with design patterns is that they're 'opt-in', ie. they usually require programmers to sprinkle repeated bits of code ('patterns') throughout their project in order to get any benefit.
 It's easy to omit a pattern by mistake, especially when inheriting someone else's code.
-This not only makes the pattern less powerful (eg. your return value won't be null-checked) but it can also bring down the whole house of cards (eg. if the code only handles null objects, a real null could bring the whole thing down).
+This not only makes the pattern less powerful, but it can also bring down the whole house of cards (if we're relying on the pattern to patch-up some problem with the straightforward, non-pattern approach).

-Functions, on the other hand, are designed precisely to *get rid* of repeated patterns in code (for example, we can handle nulls automatically with [maybe](/blog/2012-09-11-perhaps__perhaps__perhaps.html)).
+Functions, on the other hand, are designed precisely to *get rid* of repeated patterns in code (for example, we can handle null checking automatically by using [maybe](/blog/2012-09-11-perhaps__perhaps__perhaps.html)).
 Also, since functions are black-box entities, we can use them to encapsulate anything we don't want the rest of the project to see, making it impossible to accidentally bypass the architecture (classes try to do this, but if you've ever used Python or Javascript you'll know that classes are just a limited kind of function).

 Thankfully, most scripting languages have pretty good support for functions, but nevertheless seem to have caught a bad case of design pattern.
 To put this right, and hopefully save some codebases from ruthless obfuscation, I thought I'd write a tutorial on some useful functions within the context of the widely (ab)used language PHP.
 The motivating use-case for this tutorial will be to separate our business logic from potentially-dangerous procedure calls, so that our codebase is easier to test and debug.